Missouri Katy Trail

 In the case of unexpected cancellations, to prevent any loss of funds previously paid for this trip, trip insurance is highly recommended.
-You may consider purchasing insurance from World Nomads (F4A will receive a small commission for any purchase made through this link.
-Thank you.)
+You may consider purchasing insurance from World Nomads.

 You are responsible for purchasing your own flights into St. Louis (airport code STL).
-On May 29th, plan to arrive at close to 10am as possible.
-Once everyone has arrived and loaded up, we'll grab lunch on our wqy to Booneville.
+On May 28th, plan to arrive at close to 10am as possible.
+Once everyone has arrived and loaded up, we'll grab lunch on our way to Booneville.

 Daily Miles: 48.6 (Short option, 13.5 miles in the morning with afternoon tours of the grandiose State Capitol Building or the haunting Missouri State Penitentiary in Jefferson City).